grantjenks/python-sortedcontainers/docs/sortedlist.rst

    .. _SortedList.__iter__:
    .. method:: iter(L)

-      Create an iterator over the list.
+      Return an iterator over the Sequence.

+      Iterating the Sequence while adding or deleting values may raise a `RuntimeError` or fail to iterate over all entries.

       :rtype: iterator